Connect to Core RPC Endpoints from Postman

 --url 'https://rpc.ankr.com/core'

-1. Once the Send button is hit, you'll get back a response in JSON with all the information we wanted about the transaction whose hash we passed in the request.
+button is clicked, you'll receive a response in JSON with all the information requested about the transaction whose hash was passed in the request.